tyondo/mpesaValidation-api/README.md

 # Implementation of [Safaricom](https://safaricom.co.ke/) Paybill [API](http://www.safaricom.co.ke/business/corporate/m-pesa-payments-services/m-pesa-api) for Chamarika.

+The new M-PESA platform dubbed G2 (for M-PESA 2nd generation platform) offers versatile integration capabilities that can take advantage of, to create excellent M-PESA journeys across the offerings we provide .

 ## Why the need for M-PESA API intergration with Chamarika ?

 The new M-PESA platform dubbed G2 (for M-PESA 2nd generation platform) offers versatile integration capabilities that can take advantage of, to create excellent M-PESA journeys across the offerings we provide .